flutter/website/src/resources/platform-adaptations.md

 ```

 Further detail about adapting alert dialogs is available in
-[the Github discussion on dialog adaptations][alert-post], where you can leave feedback or ask questions.
+[the GitHub discussion on dialog adaptations][alert-post],
+where you can leave feedback or ask questions.

 [issue #8410]: {{site.repo.flutter}}/issues/8410#issuecomment-468034023